Procida: A Guide to Visiting Italy’s Most Colorful Island

 The complex is located halfway between the entrance village of Corricella and the village of Terra Murata.
 The area overall is teeming with beauty and has a terrace that overlooks the village of Corricella.

 Currently, various exhibitions and cultural events take place in the church.
-The working hours of the place are from Monday to Friday, 10AM to 7PM.
+The opening hours of the place are from Monday to Friday, 10am to 7pm.

-Forming an amphitheater around the sea, Marina Corricella is an old fishing village located in Procida.
+Forming an amphitheater around the sea, Marina Corricella is a 17th-century fishing village located in Procida.
+It was pretty quiet in the low season (when I visited), but I imagine it is far more bustling during the summer months.

 The road to Marina Corricella is either by the sea or through four stairways that have different routes.
 The primary way to the village is via the Gradinata del Pennino and the Gradinata Scura.

-By the way, don’t miss your chance to visit Bar Graziella, especially if you’re enthusiastic about cinematographic productions (it is decorated that way).
-It was, honestly, the only place consistently open on this part of the island when I was visiting in the off-season.
+Don’t miss the chance to visit Bar Graziella, especially if you’re enthusiastic about cinematographic productions (it is decorated that way).
+It was, honestly, the only place consistently open on this part of the island when I was visiting in the off-season so I went in a few times throughout my stay.

 Following the Saracen invasions, the inhabitants were displaced to new locations on the island, one of the first ones being Casale Vascello.